 - Buy the safety gear that goes with the item, such as a helmet with a bike.

 - Sharp edges and sharp points.
 Toys for older children may have sharp points or edges that can hurt a small child.
 Avoid toys made from thin plastic that can break easily.
 Also avoid giving toys with metal parts to toddlers and babies.

 - Small toys and toys with small parts.
-To prevent choking in kids 3 or younger, make sure that toys and parts cannot fit inside an empty toilet paper tube or a choke tube.
+To prevent choking in kids 3 or younger, make sure that toys and parts cannot fit inside an empty toilet paper tube.
 Soft baby toys should be large enough that they can’t be swallowed even when they are squished down.
 Check stuffed animals for eyes, noses and parts that can come off.
 Put small toys and toys with small parts out of reach when young ones are around.